-In June 2019, the Ocean Visions steering committee launched the new journal section Ocean Solutions in Frontiers of Marine Science.
+In June 2019, the Ocean Visions partnered with Frontiers Publishing to launch a new journal section Ocean Solutions in Frontiers of Marine Science.

 The goal of the section is to develop an integrated and adaptive knowledge base of ocean solutions research that will facilitate the translation of science and engineering into applied solutions at regional and global scales.
 In particular, this section invites a diverse set of contributions types (e.g., research articles, perspectives) that focus on the science and engineering that is enabling ocean solutions.

 The OceanVisions initiative aims at developing an integrated knowledge base of the natural and social sciences, and engineering that enable ocean solutions.
 For this reason, we had our first special collection with the launch of the Ocean Solutions in Frontiers of Marine Science, entitled:

 Successes at the Interface of Ocean, Climate, and Humans

 Ocean systems are suffering from human and climate pressures.
 For many decades, local stressors such as overfishing and pollution, have been the primary causes of degradation in ocean health.
 More recently, however, the social-ecological impacts of global stressors related to climate change have become more apparent and are likely to increase in the coming decades.
 Fortunately, there have been notable successes as marine scientists, engineers and social scientists have grappled with the challenges.
 Ocean solutions enabled from science and engineering are emerging from different sources of ocean research (e.g. academia, NGOs, private sector).
 Nevertheless, these successes often receive less attention than the grim “business-as-usual” scenarios.This has resulted in a widespread failure to recognize what has worked and is working, why the success has occurred, and what is needed to scale up and replicate the success.